Country corridor · United States to the United Arab Emirates

 • US single-family offices and US family-office service providers.
 Building the second leg of a dual-hub structure that already has a US or Caymans first leg and now needs a Gulf seat for private-client governance, succession planning, and direct co-investment.

 • US groups already on the ground in DIFC or ADGM.
-Whose commercial layer was lifted from US materials in the first six to eighteen months after registration and is not landing with local readers in the way the registration paperwork suggested it would.
+Whose website, offer, proof, and follow-up was lifted from US materials in the first six to eighteen months after registration and is not landing with local buyers in the way the registration paperwork suggested it would.

 • US institutional-fund managers.
 Approaching ADIA, Mubadala, and ADQ adjacency for institutional anchor relationships through the ADGM seat or through a planned ADGM seat that counsel is in the middle of opening.